 There has been a cadet unit at our School for over 100 years.
-The cadet corps was a major part in the life of our School and it had over 50 members.
-The cadets were part of the Queen’s Westminster Rifles (QWR) and many Old Boys served in this regiment during the First World War.
-Sadly, many never returned and young men, like Jack Pouchot, served with great distinction in the QWR.
+The cadet corps played a major part in the life of our School and had over 50 members.
+Cadets were part of the Queen’s Westminster Rifles (QWR) and many Old Boys served in this regiment during the First World War.
+Sadly, many never returned and young men, like Jack Pouchot, served with great distinction.
 Our School cadet corps was disbanded in the 1960s.

 Westminster City School Army Cadet Unit - today

-A cadet detachment was re-formed at our School in 2007.
-We are called 234 Detachment KRRC (King’s Royal Rifle Corps) and are part of Middlesex and NW London sector ACF.
+Our cadet detachment was re-formed in 2007.
+We are called 234 Detachment KRRC (King’s Royal Rifle Corps), are part of Middlesex and NW London sector ACF.
 The KRRC is a direct descendant of the Queen's Westminster Rifles and cadets are allowed to wear the KRRC cap badge (even though the regiment is disbanded), as some KRRC cadets won a battle honour in 1901, during the South Africa war, and are the only cadets ever to do so.
 Only three other cadet detachments have this honour, as well as being able to call our cadets Riflemen instead of ‘cadets’

 We parade every Wednesday, 3.45pm to 5.45pm.

-We must emphasise that cadets are placed under no pressure to join the armed forces, nor can a cadet ever be forced to fight in the armed services in any way.
+Cadets are placed under no pressure to join the armed forces, nor can a cadet be forced to fight in the armed services in any way.